AlexField442/Sonic-2-Rewritten/README.md

 ## Objects
 * Changed `priority` to now directly point to the sprite queue, rather than being calculated.
 This considerably simplifies DisplaySprite, but also requires all objects to explicitly declare their priority value.
+* Changed `interact` to now directly point to the object Sonic and Tails are interacting with, which slightly improves performance.
 * Optimized the lost ring object to use a velocity table, rather than calculating it for every ring.
 * Optimized the (unused) big ring object a little bit.
 * Optimized most object move routines to take advantage of a quirk with the `movea.w` instruction.